Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

-We would like to emphasise at this point that we have established all the desired conclusions of Lemma~\ref{lem:degenrga} except~\ref{degenrga:nobad}, and we have so far not used condition~\ref{ord:NtX}, and not used the second part of~\ref{ord:Dx} (which states $\pitau(x)\le D_x-1$ for $x\in N(\tX)$ ).
-It follows that one can establish a version of Lemma~\ref{lem:degenrga} omitting~\ref{degenrga:nobad} given an order $\tau$ which need only satisfy the first part of~\ref{ord:Dx} (which states $\pitau(x)\le D_x$ for all $x\in V(H)$ ) and~\ref{ord:halfD}.
+We would like to emphasise at this point that we have established all the desired conclusions of Lemma~\ref{lem:degenrga} except~\ref{degenrga:nobad}, and we have so far not used condition~\ref{ordp:NtX}, and not used the second part of~\ref{ordp:Dx} (which states $\pitau(x)\le D_x-1$ for $x\in N(\tX)\setminus\Xbuf$ ).
+It follows that one can establish a version of Lemma~\ref{lem:degenrga} omitting~\ref{degenrga:nobad} given an order $\tau$ which need only satisfy the first part of~\ref{ordp:Dx} (which states $\pitau(x)\le D_x$ for all $x\in V(H)$ ) and~\ref{ordp:halfD}.
 We will return to this point in Section~\ref{sec:concl:degen}.

-We now turn to proving~\ref{degenrga:nobad}.
-First, we show that $G$-common neighbourhoods of at most $D-\max_{x\in\Xmain\setminus X^e}\pitau(x)$ vertices which are large do not get completely filled at any time in the running of Algorithm~\ref{alg:RGA:deg}.
-Note that the strange-looking number of vertices whose $G$-neighbourhoods we control comes from~\ref{ord:NtX}.
-When we use this condition, we will want to control a $G$-common neighbourhood of a vertex $v\in V_i$ (which we eventually want to show is likely to be candidate for many vertices of $\Xbuf$) together with the embedded images of some neighbours of a vertex $x\in N(\Xbuf)$.
-What this condition says is that we have the desired control for all the neighbours of $x$ which are embedded before $\tau(x)-\tfrac12\eps p^Dn/r_1$; we will see that neighbours embedded after this time can be dealt with easily.
-This lemma replaces Lemma~\ref{lem:large_nbs} which we used in the proofs of the previous two RGA lemmas.
+We now turn to proving~\ref{degenrga:nobad} in the next two claims.
+First, in Claim~\ref{cl:degen:nofill}, we show that $G$-common neighbourhoods of at most $D-\max_{x\in\Xmain\setminus X^e}\pitau(x)$ vertices which are large do not get completely filled at any time in the running of Algorithm~\ref{alg:RGA:deg}.
+Note that the upper bound on $\ell$ in Claim~\ref{cl:degen:nofill} comes from~\ref{ordp:NtX}.
+What the good event of Claim~\ref{cl:degen:nofill}, together with~\ref{ordp:NtX}, says is the following.
+If $v=v_1\in V_i$ is any vertex (which we eventually want to show is candidate for many vertices of $\Xbuf_i$) and $v_2,\dots,v_\ell$ are the embedded neighbours of some $x\in \Xbuf_i$, then the $G$-common neighbourhood of $v_1,\dots,v_\ell$ is not covered by $\im(\psi_t)$ provided $t\le\tau(x)-\tfrac12\eps p^Dn/r_1$.
+We will see that neighbours embedded after this time can be dealt with easily.
+Claim~\ref{cl:degen:nofill} has two parts,~\ref{degen:nofill:a} dealing with candidate sets in $\Vmain$ and~\ref{degen:nofill:b} dealing with candidate sets in $\Vq$.
+The reason for this is that neighbours of a buffer vertex $x$ may end up in the queue, and we need to show that even in this case $v$ is reasonably likely to be a candidate for $x$.
+This claim replaces Lemma~\ref{lem:large_nbs}, which we used in the proofs of the previous two RGA lemmas.